Rüdiger Emshoff: Personal and family

-In 2002, Rüdiger Emshoff married to the doctor Iris Emshoff and has three children with her (Sophia, Ida Marie Gunilla, and Niels Ingmar Rüdiger).
+Emshoff is married and has three children.
 Together, the family lives in Innsbruck.

 Clinical research contributions

 His clinical research focused on the development of rehabilitation methods of treating chronic facial pain.
-Also he did research on non-invasive imaging techniques to detect internal derangments and degenerative diseases of the temporomandibular joint.
+Also he did research on non-invasive imaging techniques to detect internal derangements and degenerative diseases of the temporomandibular joint.

-In 1997, he introduced ultrasonography as a new temporomandibular joint imaging modality, a technique which in the following decade has become one of the most recommended methods because of its noninvasiveness, inexpensiveness, and ability to evaluate the integrity of the temporomandibular joint.
+In 1997, he introduced ultrasonography as a new temporomandibular joint imaging modality, a technique used to evaluate the temporomandibular joint.

-In the early 2000s, he pioneered the application of minimally-invasive temporomandibular joint surgery which has become a standard treatment for certain types of chronic temporomandibular disorder pain.
+In the early 2000s, he began using minimally-invasive surgery for certain types of chronic temporomandibular disorder pain.

 Since the 2000s, Emshoff and his team have been working on a concept for integrating internal derangements and osteoarthrosis in the diagnostic approach to patients with temporomandibular joint pain.
 In 2003, Emshoff and colleagues were the first to demonstrate that concomitant morphological abnormalities of disc displacement and osteoarthrosis are not important factors in the pathogenesis of temporomandibular joint pain and dysfunction.
-This saves the patient from undergoing invasive arthroplastic procedures.

 In 2008, Emshoff and coworkers conducted the first human clinical trial of a red low-level laser therapy for temporomandibular joint pain, a rehabilitation method which is currently being used worldwide.

 Further, in 2011, he developed a conceptual model for the identification of clinically relevant effects in the field of chronic temporomandibular pain.
-In the following years, this model has been widely accepted to be used in randomised clinical trials designed to show improved efficacy in chronic pain patients.
+The model has been used in randomised clinical trials for chronic pain.